huggingface/blog/swift-coreml-llm.md

 What we are doing in `swift-transformers` is replicate those abstractions in Swift, so we write them once and everybody can use them in their apps.
 We are just getting started, so coverage is still small.
 Feel free to open issues in the repo or contribute your own!

-Specifically, we currently have support for BPE (Byte-Pair Encoding) tokenizers, which is one of the three main families in use today.
-The GPT family of models, Falcon and Llama all use this method.
+Specifically, we currently support BPE (Byte-Pair Encoding) tokenizers, one of the three main families in use today.
+The GPT models, Falcon and Llama, all use this method.
 Support for Unigram and WordPiece tokenizers will come later.
 We haven't ported all the possible normalizers, pre-tokenizers and post-processors - just the ones we encountered during our conversions of Llama 2, Falcon and GPT models.

 This is how to use the `Tokenizers` module in Swift: